rajgiriUW/FFTA/README.md

 # Fast-Free Transient Analysis
 A package for processing time-dependent frequency response information in atomic force microscopy data.
 This package is primarily geared towards electrostatic force microscopy, with the resulting output being the amplitude, phase, and instantaneous frequency as a function of time and position.
+This includes non-stationary Fourier mode decomposition (in testing) by Daniel Shea of University of Washington.

 ### For further information and discussion, primary point-of-contact:
 ```